Your guide to building an Atlassian knowledge base that actually works

 You can build an Atlassian knowledge base for two different audiences, and it’s good to know the distinction:

-External Knowledge Base: This is for your customers.
-It’s your public help center, full of product guides, FAQs, setup instructions, and tutorials designed to help customers solve their own problems without needing to talk to anyone.
+• External Knowledge Base: This is for your customers.
+It’s your public help center, full of product guides, FAQs, setup instructions, and tutorials designed to help customers solve their own problems with ease.

 The setup process is basically the same for both, but you’ll want to be mindful of permissions and make sure you’re writing with the right tone for each group.